Tillerino/Tillerinobot/README.md

 For the [osu!
 API](https://github.com/ppy/osu-api/wiki), I rolled my own [Java library](https://github.com/Tillerino/osuApiConnector).
 It's available in [maven central](https://mvnrepository.com/artifact/com.github.tillerino/osu-api-connector).
 It also does some of the AR/OD calculations.

-Since it came out, [oppai](https://github.com/Francesco149/oppai) (or rather [a fork](https://github.com/Tillerino/oppai)) is being used to make beatmap difficulty calculation more stable.
+Since it came out, [oppai](https://github.com/Francesco149/oppai) (or rather [a fork](https://github.com/Tillerino/oppai)) is being used to make beatmap difficulty calculation more stable and to calculate difficulties for unranked beatmaps.

 ## Building/Running Tillerinobot